supermitsuba/TrueToSizeExample/README.md

 6. I noticed that you probably want to know when and who entered data for auditing reasons.
 Its not needed but I added it as something to help.

 7. Datetime gets wacky in containers.
 One reason is that containers dont sync up to datetime servers by default.
 Also, you would need to localize the datetime from the server to the client.
 I havent done this.

+8. I could have built the images based on my local code, as opposed to git, but I was having issues finding what the disconnect was, so I opted to clone my repo instead.
+The result is the same for this, but for work code, I would opt for the former option.

+9. Error messages could be improved.
+While I do catch and transform them, the acceptance tests don't leverage them as well.
+Also the postgres errors are a bit boring.